• Home

 Lisa Dunleavy is a valued advisor to the Alpha Board Tour.
 She is an expert on the Kansas City region, past, present and future.
 She could write a book about the city, and maybe she will!
 At first glance, Lisa is a typical member of the community, experiencing the daily life of the region like the rest of us.
 But there is more.
 Her family history with the city spans more than 150 years.

-Along with her husband, they share a lifetime experiences as a part of two large Kansas City families.
+Along with her husband, they share a lifetime of experiences as a part of two large Kansas City families.
 Between the siblings in each of two families, their classmates, their friends, nephews, nieces and cousins, they have cultivated lasting relationships and connections reaching nearly every corner of the city.
-With four generations still living in the Kansas City region, Lisa gives a whole new dimension to the word connected.
+With multiple generations still living in the Kansas City region, Lisa gives a whole new dimension to the word connected.

 Lisa has a family heritage that has been a recognized part of the Kansas City community since the very early days of the city.
 Lisa is providing the Alpha Board Tour with Kansas City knowledge, insights and experiences that we could find in few other places.